Wzz917/Angular-Project/README.md

 Made recipe.service.ts injectable.
 Shopping-list service was injected into recipe service (we can use shopping-list service inside recipe service).
 So we can add the ingredients in the recipe component to the shopping list directly.

+## Project-Routing
+Created routing between pages.
+Created routing relationship using the header between shopping list page and recipe page.
+Created a recipe-start component as child of recipe component.
+Modified recipe-detail component as a routing child of recipe component to display recipe detail section using routing.
+Each recipe detail component has an id which is the index of the recipe in the array.
+The id is set to params id value.
+So that the url has been set up.
+In recipe-item component, we added a routerlink with index to the item so that the page can be routed to recipe detail.
+The index was received from recipe-list component.

+In recipe-list component, got new recipe button working using router.navigate.
+In recipe-detail component, got edit recipe button working using router.navigate.

+## Project-Observables
+Replaced event emitter in two services with subject.
+Replaced emit() with next().
+Subject is more active.
+We can actively call next() from outside.

+## Project-FormControl
+Replaced the form in the shopping-edit component with template-driven form using ngSubmit, ngForm, ngModel.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.

 ## Development server